Invisalign® - Disadvantages and problem issues.

 [Here's a comparison table that contains details about the types of cases that standard Invisalign® (vs. Invisalign Expresss®) is typically considered best suited for treating.]

-As a way of overcoming some inherent treatment difficulties, the Invisalign® system often involves the use of "attachments," or "buttons" and elastics (use the link for more information and pictures).
+As a way of overcoming some of its inherent limitations, employment of the Invisalign® system often involves the use of "attachments," or "buttons" and elastics (use the link for more information and pictures).

-On the upside, using them expands the range of case types that Invisalign® can be used to treat.
-As a disadvantage, these items may be visible to others.
-That means, when they're required, you do get the benefit of wearing a removable orthodontic system, but not so much an "invisible" one.
+On the upside, using them expands the range of cases that Invisalign® can be used to treat.
+As a disadvantage however, these items may be visible to others.
+That means, when they're required you do get the benefit of wearing a removable orthodontic system but not so much an "invisible" one.

-The difficulty of closing large tooth spacings with Invisalign® may be an issue for your case even though your teeth are severely crowded.
+The limitation mentioned above about closing large spaces with Invisalign® may be an issue for your case even if your teeth are severely crowded.

-Tooth and dental issues that may interfere with having Invisalign® treatment.
+2) Tooth issues that may interfere with having Invisalign® treatment.

-With removable braces it's the fit of the plastic aligners that generate and direct the forces that straighten your teeth.
-This means that any condition that interferes with allowing an ideal aligner-to-tooth relationship may hamper the effectiveness, or predictability, of your treatment.
+With removable braces it's the fit of the plastic aligners that generates and directs the forces that straighten your teeth.
+And this means that any situation that interferes with creating an ideal aligner-to-tooth relationship may hamper the effectiveness, or predictability, of your treatment.

 As an example, if the crowns of your teeth (the portion of each tooth that fits into the aligner) are especially short, Invisalign® probably isn't the best treatment choice for you.

-Any new or replacement dental restorations that are required while you're having your Invisalign® treatment will have the potential to alter with the fit of your aligners.
-That means any planned dental work should be placed either before or after, but not during, your treatment process.
+Any new or replacement dental restorations that must be placed while you're undergoing your Invisalign® treatment may alter the fit of your aligners.
+Because of this, any planned dental work should be placed either before or after, but not during, your treatment process.

-Even having just one tooth fixed could mess things up.
+Even having just one tooth fixed can mess things up.

-The Invisalign® system sometimes makes use of "attachments" and "buttons" (we discussed them previously on this page).
+The Invisalign® system sometimes requires the use of "attachments" and "buttons" (discussed above).
 It can be difficult, or in some instances even impossible, to bond these items onto certain types of dental work (i.e. crowns, porcelain veneers).

-Treatment with removable braces requires patient cooperation, and that can be a disadvantage.
+3) Treatment with removable braces requires patient cooperation, and that can be a big disadvantage.

-One of the main features that makes Invisalign® so attractive to patients is also one of this system's treatment weaknesses.
+One of the main features that makes Invisalign® so attractive to patients is also one of its biggest weaknesses.
 That is, being able to take your aligners out.